DataDink/webtini/README.md

 *minimalistic web extensions to fill in the gaps*

-Similar to `vue` but smaller and rawer.
+Similarities to `vue` but smaller and rawer.

 * Declarative
 * Modular